 - Fix the “Another installation is in progress” error for Visual Studio 2015

 1. Restart the Windows Installer service

-Windows relies on its services in order to run properly, and there’s a service called Windows Installer that’s in charge for installing new software.
+Windows relies on its services in order to run properly, and there’s a service called Windows Installer that’s in charge of installing new software.

 If you try to install another software while Windows Installer is running you’ll encounter this error.
-One of the simplest ways to fix this problem is to open Services window and to restart the Windows Installer service.
+One of the simplest ways to fix this problem is to open the Services window and to restart the Windows Installer service.

 - Press Windows Key + R to open the Run dialog.
 Enter services.msc and press Enter or click the OK button.

-- List of all available services will now appear.
+- A list of all available services will now appear.
 Locate Windows Installer on the list and double click it to open its properties.

 - If the service is running, click the Stop button to stop it.
 Wait for a few seconds and then click the Start button to start it again.